Where does the Tour de Crème start and finish?

 What if I get lost or stranded?

 We’ve got you covered.
-We’ll have a support vehicle following the ride and even Velofix, a mobile bike shop, on hand to assist stranded cyclists.
-Call the number on your wristband if you have a problem.
-If it’s medical, call 911 first.
+We’ll have a support vehicle following the ride and OnTheSpot, a mobile bike shop, on hand to assist you.
+Call the number on your wristband if you get lost or stranded.

 How long does it take?

 You have plenty of time to enjoy the ice cream.
-We expect you to finish by around 3:00 pm.
+We expect most riders to finish by 3:00 pm.
 For the:

 What is the Tour de Crème?

 The Tour de Crème is a family-oriented fundraising event sponsored by the Mattapoisett Land Trust and the Friends of the Mattapoisett Bike Path.
 It combines cycling through the beautiful SouthCoast countryside with stops for ice cream at local creameries.
-There are four different tours — 11 miles, 19 miles, 25 miles or 50 miles — from which to choose.
+There are three different tours — 9 miles, 24 miles or 45 miles — from which to choose.